FrancescoXX/free-Web3-resources/README.md

 - [Solidity Cheatsheet](https://github.com/patrickd-/cheatsheet.sol) A working .sol file for easy access and recall with Solidity.
 - [CryptoZombies Course](https://cryptozombies.io/en/course/) Learn how to create and work on smart contracts in an interactive and fun way.
 - [Solidity Course](https://metaschool.so/course/10-days-of-solidity) 10 Days of solidity for Beginners
-- [Ethernauts](https://ethernaut.openzeppelin.com/) Learn solidity by hacking the smart contracts.
+- [Ethernauts](https://ethernaut.openzeppelin.com/) Learn solidity by hacking smart contracts.
 - [Capture The Ether](https://capturetheether.com/) Capture the Ether is a game in which you hack Ethereum smart contracts to learn about security.

 #### Tutorials

-- [Learn Blockchain, Solidity, and Full Stack JavaScript Development](https://www.freecodecamp.org/news/learn-blockchain-solidity-full-stack-javascript-development/) This course will give you a full introduction into all of the core concepts related to blockchain, smart contracts, Solidity, full-stack Web3 dapps, decentralized finance (DeFi), Chainlink, and more.
+- [Learn Blockchain, Solidity, and Full Stack JavaScript Development](https://www.freecodecamp.org/news/learn-blockchain-solidity-full-stack-javascript-development/) This course will give you a full introduction to all of the core concepts related to blockchain, smart contracts, Solidity, full-stack Web3 dapps, decentralized finance (Defi), Chainlink, and more.
-- [Learn Solidity: The COMPLETE Beginner’s Guide](https://www.youtube.com/watch?v=EhPeHeoKF88) A video tutorial to learn Solidity language and to make smart contract.
+- [Learn Solidity: The COMPLETE Beginner’s Guide](https://www.youtube.com/watch?v=EhPeHeoKF88) A video tutorial to learn Solidity language and to make a smart contract.

 ## Vyper